 So I then asked him why he didn’t demonstrate a 320kbps mp3 file converted in the best algorythm.
 His answer? “because we wouldn’t have heard the difference”… think about that answer for a moment… I mean, seriously?
 What was that supposed to mean?
 There are really only two things: Either he just said that his F1s were not able to transmit the difference or that he actually just unproved his own point by saying a well encoded HQ mp3 can not be distinguished from a CD.
 Either way it was embarassing.

 Furthermore Andrews for a long time came across as if he hated everything digital and DSP (digital signal processing).
-You need to know: modern, great PA speaker makers, have actually understood that there are physical limits to a speaker and they way multiple speakers are arranged.
+You need to know: modern, great PA speaker makers, have for a long time actually understood that there are physical limits to a speaker and they way multiple speakers are arranged.
 There are physical limits to a membrane, to an enclosure made of wood or any compound used today and they have started to use computers (DSPs) to correct that physical limitations before the sound even goes into the amplifiers.
 The results are remarkable.
-He thinks it’s crap.
-Just because its digital.
-Andrews has a very narrow minded and incomplete view of the digital world.
+He thought it’s cheating.
+It seemed that Andrews had a very narrow minded and incomplete view of the digital world.
 But, as if to prove my point that Funktion One is obsolete, he teamed up with “the best audio engineers of the world” and and they created the VERO System, which is basically exactly what most others have been doing for almost two decades.
 By the way: They use the same Amplifiers as for example Kling & Freitag pros have been using for years.
 Which are digital.

-As a side note, there are however people hating DSP who make far better points than Andrews.
+As a side note, there are however people avoiding digital who make far better points than Andrews.

 But there is even more to come: There is one more reason why F1 is not only average but even obsolete.
 By creating the Vero Andrews is confirming the problem of F1: Sound distribution.
-Modern systems for example line arrays (of course he hates them too), are able to distribute the sound evenly over a wide area.
+Modern systems for example line arrays (the ones he created 10 years late), are able to distribute the sound evenly over a wide area.
 That means the front row won’t have bleeding ears just so that the last row can hear anything at all.
 It means that the volume is much more constant everywhere on the floor.
 That is done with those speaker-bananas you see hanging at big concerts.
 Those bananas have a actually a nice trick up their sleeves.
 All those single speakers are actually providing sound for one slice of the dancefloor.
 Horizontally they spread their sound relatively wide, however vertically they have a very narrow distribution of only 15 Degrees or so.
 That might seem to be very narrow and it means if such a speaker is pointed above your head or at your feet you won’t hear it very loud.
 But since you stack those speakers on top of each other and those speakers are curved it leads to each speaker delivering sound to another slice of the floor.
 The top most ones point to the back of the floor and the lower ones to the space directly bellow them.
 The top ones play of course much louder than the lower ones because they have to go farther.
 But not only that.
 In some systems the subwoofers don’t just point forward but also BACKWARDS with their phase inverted!
 They on purpose cancel out the sound that goes to the back and through precise phase shifting it no exactly 180° they actually can even shape the distribution of the bass over the dancefloor and make it less not only in the back but even on the sides.
 All digital of course.
 A modern Line Array can drastically reduce sound-pollution around the dancefloors.